ttag-org/ttag/docs/webpack.md

 ```
 </details>

-At this moment we are redy to setup precompiled or runtime translations with **webpack**.
+At this moment we are ready to setup precompiled or runtime translations with **webpack**.

 ## Precompiled translations